Axelisys/policies/README.md

 ### License
 GNU General Public License 3.0

+### Liability
+User of this policy-pack agree to do so without warantee or indemnity of any kind and agree to hold Axelisys, its officers and agents harmless against any action brought by any employee, worker, agent, supplier or any other interaction as may occur from time to time.

 ### Markdown

 The pages use Markdown for edits.
 You can copy Word documentsinto a markdown editor, or use online editors to develop Markdown pages.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for